 |Income year||Cap amount|

-The non-concessional contributions cap is indexed in increments of $2,500 in line with average weekly ordinary time earnings.
-From 2017-18, the non-concessional contribution cap is nil for a member who, immediately before the start of the year, had a total superannuation balance that equals or exceeds the $1.6m general transfer balance cap of the year.
-Such members are not allowed to make non-concessional contributions for the year.
+From 2017-18 and later years, the non-concessional contribution cap is nil for a member who, immediately before the start of the year, had a total superannuation balance that equals or exceeds the general transfer balance cap (TBC ) for the year.
+These members are not allowed to make non-concessional contributions.

 This technical resource is intended for the use of financial advisers only.
 It is current as at the date of publication but may be subject to change.
 This publication has been prepared without taking into account a potential investor's objectives, financial situation, needs or objectives.
 Before making a recommendation based on this material, you should consider its appropriateness based on the client's objectives, financial situation and needs.
 Rainmaker Group is not a registered tax agent under the Tax Agent Services Act 2009.
 Your client should refer to a registered tax agent before relying on information published herein that may impact their tax obligations, liabilities or entitlements.